 We have had people get married dressed in formal attire, such as beautiful gowns and tuxedoes.
 Some have married in casual clothes.
 And, more have been married dressed as pirates or 1700s colonists.
 We’ve even fired cannons at some of the historical weddings.

-Receptions are usually catered by the only caterer we have listed as our preferred caterer — Carrot Tree Kitchens.
+Receptions are usually catered by the only caterer we have listed as our preferred caterer — Chef K Cooking.
 But, we’ve had couples chose a different professional caterer or have friends and family supply food for the event.
 In fact, some events are ‘catered’ by more than one professional team or by a combination of professionals and family members.

 As far as cost goes…We are definitely not the cheapest.
 But, we are far cheaper than any other comparable venue.
-And, our rates are discounted based upon day of the week, day of the month, or whether either one of the marring couple are active duty military or members of the museum.
-For smaller weddings, we can often offer you a discount based upon your use of portions of our property rather than the full package of building, tent and grounds, and parking lot.
+And, our rates are discounted based upon day of the week, day of the month, or whether either one of the marring couple are active duty military or a first responder.
+For smaller weddings, we may be able to offer you a discount based upon your use of portions of our property rather than the full package of building, tent and grounds, and parking lot.
 So, if all you want is to use the beach or the Windmill site, costs can be much lower.